Witness lifts veil on BofA settlement negotiations

 Smith also dismissed a suggestion made on Tuesday by a lawyer for investors who object to the deal, who said the committee agreed to a low number in part because BlackRock, one of the committee members, has a relationship with Bank of America.

 He said the suggestion was a little ridiculous and offensive, noting that BlackRock is Pimco’s largest competitor.
-Pimco is owned by Allianz SE (ALVG.DE).
+Pimco is owned by Allianz SE.

 Smith said the negotiations, which began in February 2011, took place under a threat that Bank of America would simply put Countrywide into bankruptcy if its exposure became too great.